MicrosoftDocs/sql-docs/docs/t-sql/xml/nodes-method-xml-data-type.md

   The **nodes()** method is useful when you want to shred an **xml** data type instance into relational data.
 It allows you to identify nodes that will be mapped into a new row.

  Every **xml** data type instance has an implicitly provided context node.
-For the XML instance stored in a column or variable, this is the document node.
+For the XML instance stored in a column or variable, this node is the document node.
 The document node is the implicit node at the top of every **xml** data type instance.

  The result of the **nodes()** method is a rowset that contains logical copies of the original XML instances.
-In these logical copies, the context node of every row instance is set to one of the nodes identified with the query expression, so that subsequent queries can navigate relative to these context nodes.
+In these logical copies, the context node of every row instance is set to one of the nodes that is identified with the query expression.
+This way, later queries can navigate relative to these context nodes.

  You can retrieve multiple values from the rowset.
 For example, you can apply the **value()** method to the rowset returned by **nodes()** and retrieve multiple values from the original XML instance.
-Note that the **value()** method, when applied to the XML instance, returns only one value.
+The **value()** method, when applied to the XML instance, returns only one value.

 ## Syntax